Andy Newton is an Associate Professor in Policing and Criminology supporting research, teaching impact and knowledge exchange in the School.

 From 1st April 2020 he was appointed to lead the University Research Theme Safety and Security of Citizens and Society (SSCP)

 He is a member of the Quantitative and Spatial Criminology (QSC) Research Group, and the Centre for Offending, Prevention and Engagement (COPE)

 Dr Newton joined NTU in November 2019.
 Prior to this he was an Associate Professor in Criminology at the University of Leicester (Sept 2017-Oct 2019),

-Before this he was a Reader in Criminology and Director of the Applied Criminology Centre at the University of Huddersfield (>2015), where he worked from 2005-2017 as a Research Fellow and then Senior Research Fellow.
+He previously was appointed Reader in Criminology (August 2015) and Director of the Applied Criminology Centre (September 2016) at the University of Huddersfield where he worked from 2005-2017 as a Research Fellow and then Senior Research Fellow.

 I have presented oral evidence to the House of Commons Select Committee (Enquiry into Security on the Railway) and the Mayors Office for London (Crime on Public Transport).

-I currently serve as external examiner for the University of Derby (MSc Criminal Investigation and MSc Financial Investigation and Digital Intelligence) and the University of Malta (BSc Criminology).
+I currently serve as external examiner for the University of Derby (MSc Criminal Investigation and MSc Financial Investigation and Digital Intelligence) and have previously served as external examiner (2015-2018) for the University of Malta BSc in Criminology.